- Alexander Deca

 Enter Passphrase:

-Let's copy the public key to your linux host and add the key to the authorized_keys file which you can find in the subfolder .ssh in the home directory of the user you will be using to copy the files to.
+Let's copy the public key to your Linux host and add the key to the authorized_keys file, which you can find in the subfolder .ssh in the home directory of the user you will be using to copy the files.

 cs01.deca# copy bootflash:adeca_rsa.pub scp://adeca@10.255.255.200 vrf management

-Let's check if the file has been successfully been copied to the linux host and pipe the contents of the file to the authorized_keys file.
+Let's check if the file has successfully been copied to the Linux host and pipe the file's contents to the authorized_keys file.

 cat adeca_rsa.pub >> .ssh/authorized_keys

-Make sure you are logged in as the user where you have created the ssh key for (if you are not you will still need to provide password to login)
+Make sure you are logged in as the user for which you created the ssh key (if you are not, you will still need to provide a password to log in)

-What is important to understand if you create a scheduler schedule with a different username than the username that has the private/public key and is used to copy the files the scheduler will not succeed.
+It is essential to understand that if you create a scheduler schedule with a different username than the username with the private/public key and copy the files, the scheduler will not succeed.

-I need to verify if this is by design or if this could potentially be a bug.
+I need to verify if this is by design or could be a bug.

 Activate the feature scheduler and configure your scheduler job, which contains the statements you want to perform iteratively.

-You can test the job by just running this command and check if the command is executed successfully :)
+You can test the job by just running this command and checking if the command is executed successfully :)